Maho Beach: History

 After the creation of a runway during the second world war, the "Caravanserai" and "Concord" of the Parker family were the first hotels to open up next to Maho Beach.
 The Parker family was known for its namesake sister hotel in the "Borscht belt" area of New York State.

 With tourism, the attraction of the beach grew on its own merits.
 Better island roads allowed crowds from other hotels as well as cruise ships to experience the jet blasts and arrivals.
 The invention of social media and the internet further amplified the fame of Maho Beach, amongst others via webcams.

 The two adjacent hotels over time were sold.
 Caravanserai first became "Alegria" and Morgan Resort after.
-The Concord was sold by the Parker family and has been known as Sonesta Beach Resort for decades.
+The Concord was sold by the Parker family and has been known as Sonesta Maho Beach Resort for decades.
 Both remain well known bases for plane spotters.

 On October 16, 2008, the Maho area of St. Maarten was badly damaged by Hurricane Omar, which destroyed the Sunset Bar and Grill as well as Bamboo Bernies and Bliss.
 In November 2009, the Sunset Bar and Grill and Bliss were both re-opened.
 Hurricane Omar reduced the beach to boulders and damaged the nearby Royal Islander Club La Plage, which re-opened February 14, 2009.
 The same occurred with Hurricane Irma in 2017.

 On 12 July 2017, as Caribbean Airlines Flight 457 was taking off from the airport, a 57-year-old woman from New Zealand was killed by jet blast.
 The woman was holding on to a fence at the end of the runway when winds from the engines of the passenger plane blew her away, causing her head to smash into concrete.

 Maho Beach and Princess Juliana International Airport after Hurricane Irma damaged the area in 2017; much of the sand making up the beach was blown towards the airport and through the fence, settling before the threshold of the runway.

 Sign on the beach warning people of the dangers of jet blast.